Investing

 5. Lean on Your Own Analysis

-When allocating your money and choosing funds, Lewis stresses that it’s essential to do your own homework.
-“Experts make mistakes,” he says, “and analyzing data can help prevent gut calls that become bad decisions.”
+When allocating funds and selecting investments, Lewis emphasizes thorough personal research.
+“Experts make mistakes,” he notes, “and analyzing data can help prevent gut calls that become bad decisions.”

 6. Write Down Your Ideas

-Another practice that’s helped Lewis develop ideas over the past 30 years is simply writing down his ideas as they come to him.
-“Every few months,” he says, “I go through that pile [of ideas], and it will be all new for me.”
+Lewis credits his 30-year career success partly to documenting ideas as they emerge.
+“Every few months,” he explains, “I go through that pile [of ideas], and it will be all new for me.”

 7. Every Model Comes with Risks